 One such opportunity is refinancing an FHA loan into a conventional loan (such as a Fannie Mae or Freddie Mac loan), the main benefit being the removal of the mortgage insurance that must be paid on the former.

-Thanks (or not thanks) to the FHA’s stringent mortgage insurance rules, the annual mortgage insurance premium (MIP) must be paid monthly regardless of whether the loan balance falls below 80% loan-to-value (LTV) unless the loan is a 15-year fixed or came with a 10%+ down payment.
-Or if it’s an older FHA loan.
+Thanks (or not thanks) to the FHA’s stringent mortgage insurance rules, the annual mortgage insurance premium (MIP) must be paid monthly regardless of whether the loan balance falls below 80% loan-to-value (LTV).

 This adds to an otherwise low monthly mortgage payment, making even a great mortgage rate a little less attractive.